SUSSBIA/fabric-onboarding-experience/00-start-here/README.md

 - Do I know whether I am in a sandbox, department, or production workspace?
 - Do I understand my workspace role?
 - Do I know what data I am allowed to use?
-- Do I understand whether the data is sensitive?
+- Do I understand the sensitivity label applied to the data or asset?
 - Do I know whether my output is experimental or production-facing?
+- Do I know who owns the asset after it is created?
+- Do I know who will maintain the connection or refresh?
 - Do I know who to contact if I need help?

 ## References and further learning